Biweekly Mortgage Calculator

 First enter your mortgage's beginning loan amount, current interest rate, and original loan term.
 Then indicate how many payments you have already made and the date of your next payment.
 Finish up by entering the amount of money extra that you could afford to pay on your mortgage every month.
 Your original monthly principal & interest payment to date is automatically calculated based upon the amortization schedule.

 Press CALCULATE and you'll receive a detailed cost breakdown of your current loan expenses.
 No matter what you choose, you'll soon discover how one extra payment per year can save you time and money.
+You may be able to save more by locking in today's low interest rates.
+We publish current Ashburn mortgage rates to help you make accurate calculations and connect with local lenders.

 Buying a Home: How to Save With Biweekly Payments